swcarpentry/DEPRECATED-boot-camps/version-control/git/mobility/Readme.md

 One of the powerful ways to use version control is to maintain your workflow between the office, home, and wherever else you find yourself being productive.
-I use this type of workflow extensively with both my research work (i.e., coding project collaboration) and thesis writing (i.e., "personal" activities).
+This type of workflow can be extensively with both research work (i.e., coding project collaboration) and thesis writing (i.e., "personal" activities).